Bank of the Philippine Islands: Colonial period

-BPI was established on August 1, 1851, as the "El Banco Español Filipino de Isabel II" (lit.
+BPI was established on August 1, 1851, by Margarita Roxas de Ayala and her husband Antonio de Ayala, as the "El Banco Español Filipino de Isabel II" (lit.
 'The Spanish-Filipino Bank of Isabel II'), named after the Queen of Spain, Isabella II, the daughter of King Ferdinand VII.
 It was the first government bank in the Philippines and the third Philippine bank during the Spanish era.
 The first managing directors of Banco Español-Filipino were Jose Maria Tuason and Fernando Aguirre.
 They took turns serving as managing director every year.
 One of the founders and primary shareholders at that time was José Joaquín de Ynchausti of Ynchausti y Cía, a prominent Philippine multi-national conglomerate who also founded Tanduay Distillery and built the Puente Colgante.
 José was the managing director of the bank from 1868 to 1873 and 1876 to 1884.

 The royal decree establishing the Banco Español-Filipino also gave it the power to print Philippine currency, the first time the Philippine peso was printed in the country; before 1851, a multitude of currencies were used, most notably the Mexican peso.
 They were originally called Philippine peso fuerte (PF), or "strong pesos".
 First printed on May 1, 1852, they were redeemable at face value for gold or silver Mexican coins just to circulate the first Philippine currency.
 The first deposit with the bank was also done on that day by a man named Fulgencio Barrera with silver and gold.
 Three days later, a Chinese man named Tadian became the first borrowing client of the bank after the bank discounted to him an initial and foremost promissory note amounting to ten thousand pesos fuertes.